If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Fatty acids are the building blocks of fats.
 These are made up of long chains of hydrocarbons.
 One end has a carboxyl group, which is the thing that makes a fatty acid an acid.
 These can be saturated or unsaturated fatty acids.

 Saturated fatty acids are the fatty acids that have the max amount of hydrogen molecules and have single bonds between the carbons.
-Food that is high in saturated fats will be solid at room temperature and found oftentimes in the animal fat, in palm oil, and in coconut oil.
+Food high in saturated fats will be solid at room temperature and often found in animal fat, palm oil, and coconut oil.

 Exclusive PTP CPT Offers |